 Install from conda-forge¶

-The leafmap package has an optional dependency - geopandas, which can be challenging to install on some computers, especially Windows.
+The leafmap package has some optional dependencies (e.g., geopandas and localtileserver), which can be challenging to install on some computers, especially Windows.
 It is highly recommended that you create a fresh conda environment to install geopandas and leafmap.
-Follow the commands below to set up a conda env and isntall geopandas, xarray_leaflet, and leafmap.
+Follow the commands below to set up a conda env and isntall geopandas, localtileserver, keplergl, pydeck, and leafmap.

 Optionally, you can install some Jupyter notebook extensions, which can improve your productivity in the notebook environment.
 Some useful extensions include Table of Contents, Gist-it, Autopep8, Variable Inspector, etc. See this post for more information.